mpucci92/PIACEInventoryApp/README.md

 2. pimoduledb.dat file needs to be taken backup of - can not do this manually when PI services are running
 3. Run a 'copy' backup of the dat folder only - In SMT (Can do this with the customer as part of prereq)
 4. Pass the files to an SE (PIacl.dat and pimoduledb.dat)
-5. Load the files in dedicated vm environment with 32bit excel and MDBBuilder - Extract everything in MDB
+5. Load the files in dedicated vm environment with 32bit excel and MDBBuilder - Extract Module,Properties,Aliases,Include Full Module Path in MDB
 6. Save as a CSV
 7. clone github 'https://github.com/mpucci92/PIACEInventoryApp.git' to access python directory
 7. Open CSV and save as a CSV UTF8 file in the 'Data' folder